Square Enix: Business model

 The business model of post-merger Square Enix is centered on the idea of "polymorphic content", which consists of developing franchises on multiple potential media rather than being restricted by a single gaming platform.
 An early example of this strategy is Enix's Fullmetal Alchemist manga series, which has been adapted into two anime television series, five movies (two animated, three live-action), and several novels and video games.
 Other polymorphic projects include the Compilation of Final Fantasy VII, Code Age, World of Mana, Ivalice Alliance, and Fabula Nova Crystallis Final Fantasy subseries.
 According to Yoichi Wada, "It's very difficult to hit the jackpot, as it were.
 Once we've hit it, we have to get all the juice possible out of it".
-Similar to Sony's Greatest Hits program, Square Enix also re-releases their best-selling games at a reduced price under a label designated "Ultimate Hits".
+Similar to Sony's Greatest Hits program, Square Enix also re-releases its best-selling games at a reduced price under a label designated "Ultimate Hits".

 The standard game design model Square Enix employs is to establish the plot, characters, and art of the game first.
 Battle systems, field maps, and cutscenes are created next.
 According to Taku Murata, this process became the company's model for development after the success of Square's Final Fantasy VII in 1997.
 The team size for Final Fantasy XIII peaked at 180 artists, 30 programmers, and 36 game designers, but analysis and restructuring were done to outsource large-scale development in the future.